 You can also use a voice command with Google Assistant.

-Nest Thermostat resumes your normal schedule when the temperature is next scheduled to change.
-You can also manually adjust to a more comfortable temperature at any time with the thermostat or the Google Home app.
+Nest Thermostat goes back to your normal schedule when the temperature is next set to change.
+You can also adjust to a more comfortable temperature at any time using the thermostat or the Google Home app.

 Nest thermostat temperature modes.